 Once the tester has nulled out the background capacitance, it will ask you to attach the cable and will run the test again.
 If any wires or pins do not match those values acquired in the Learn, the test will fail.

 If a cable is made up of connected wires (attached at both ends) and single-ended wires, the tester can still perform single-ended testing.
 During the Learn, the tester can edit individual instruction values.
 If you want another way to ensure the tester only tests the correct wires, export the test program onto a flash drive and check the values on a PC (see the user manual for instruction on using the USB Thumb Drive).

-If you are interested in single-ended testing, check out the Cirris 1100H+ tester.
+If you are interested in single-ended testing, check out the Cirris 1100H+ and 4250 Cable Testers.